unchain-tech/UNCHAIN-projects/docs/The_Graph-SE2-Subgraph-package/en/section-2/lesson-6_Frontend.md

   targetNetwork: chains.sepolia,
 ```

+Once you change this you can go back to scaffold-ETH and refresh the UI.
+You will get kicked from your burner wallet, you will want to connect to the testnet work using your metamask wallet.

+#### ✅ Fire off a test message to someone you know!

+Then check to see if the message was indexed successfully in the studio.

 #### ✅ Update our GraphQL URL to point to our development endpoint

 The development endpoint for your subgraph can be found on the details tab in Subgraph Studio.